Tips for Caregivers This Holiday Season

 Health & Wellness

-Mother and daughter - holiday tips for caregivers
+father and daughter hugging holiday tips for caregivers

 For many families, the holidays are about spending quality time with loved ones.
-But the holidays can be challenging for people with a disability or dementia and those who care for them.
+But the holidays can be challenging for people with a disability or dementia and those helping to provide them care.
 With a few helpful holiday tips for caregivers, we hope this season can be less stressful and more enjoyable.

 It’s important that you update family and friends about your loved one’s condition.
 This is especially important if changes in appearance or behaviors and increased memory loss have become more apparent.
 Be honest.
 The purpose is to maintain your loved one’s dignity, avoid embarrassment, and create a calm and comfortable environment.